golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/building-custom-image.md

 COPY Dockerfile /golem/work/info.txt
 ```

-Note we copy Dockerfile content into 2 different locations:
+Note we copy the Dockerfile content into 2 different locations:

 - to /golem/info (this folder is not defined as VOLUME)
-- and to /golem/work (this folder is defied as VOLUME)
+- and to /golem/work (this folder is defined as VOLUME)

 ## Building the Docker image